MarcellPerger1/adblock-bookmarklet/README.md

 # adblock-bookmarklet
 A bookmarklet to remove ads.
-Beacause I hate and and you shouldn't need a chrome extension to block ads...Beacause I hate and and you shouldn't need a chrome extension to block ads...
+Because I hate ads and you shouldn't need a chrome extension to block ads...Beacause I hate and and you shouldn't need a chrome extension to block ads...

 ## How to use
 - Copy text from `bookmaklet.txt`